-Students will normally hold a Masters degree in Economics with a distinction from a UK university, or an equivalent qualification.
+For our PhD programme, our expectation is that you will have a Masters degree in Economics with a distinction from a UK university, or an equivalent qualification.

 We offer intensive English language pre-sessional courses, designed to take you to the level of English ability and skill required for your studies here.

 Please note these fees are for the academic year 2014/15 only.
 All fees are subject to annual review.

 Our researcher development programme provides a range of workshops and support mechanisms for our postgraduate researchers.

 Experienced staff in our International Student Office are available to help from the moment you consider studying at the University.
 We offer professional advice on immigration, visa issues, entry qualifications, pre-departure information, employment regulations and international student welfare.